-Just this week, new details about the murder that started it all emerged from the confessed killer himself as part of a two-hour Fox special “Inside the Manson Cult: The Lost Tapes.”
+Beausoleil provided new details about the murder that started it all as part of a two-hour Fox special “Inside the Manson Cult: The Lost Tapes" that aired in 2018.

 As part of the jailhouse interview, Beausoleil detailed Hinman's relationship to the Family, the circumstances around the 34-year-old musician's death, and why Beausoleil felt he "had no way out" other than going forward with his brutal act.

 "Fear is not a rational emotion and when it sets in.
 Things get out of control—as they certainly did with Charlie and me," he said during the special.

 Hinman, a talented piano player who once played at Carnegie Hall, was described by his cousin as a "lost artistic soul,” according to People magazine—one who would wind up falling in with the wrong crowd and befriending the Manson Family.

 "Gary was a friend.
 He didn't do anything to deserve what happened to him and I am responsible for that," Beausoleil said from the California Medical Facility, a male prison, where he's serving a life sentence.

 According to Dianne Lake, who also participated in the TV special to discuss her time as a Manson devotee, Family members had been to Hinman's house several times before his murder.
 Beausoleil had purchased drugs from Hinman during the summer of 1969.
 He sold them to another person, who then complained about their quality, causing Beausoleil to need his money back.

 "Bobby was driven over there to make it right with two girls that knew Gary very well.
 In fact, I think he had slept with both of them: Susan Atkins and Mary Brunner," former follower Catherine "Gypsy" Share said during the special.